TrevorBlythe/MentisJS/README.md

 Im writing it to be as simple as possible.
 It is now extremely easy to write your own layers!
 Look in FCLayer.js for a specification on how to write your first one.

+To use this library just copy the file "Mentis.js" which contains everything.

 # Tutorial

 <h2>How to make a Neural Network</h2>